celo-org/docs/blog/02-01-2023-creating-smart-contracts-for-liquidity-farming/creating-smart-contracts-for-liquidity-farming.md

 The Remix IDE is an important tool for developing Smart Contracts.
 It allows for a simple deployment process on any blockchain of your choice.
 Remix IDE is a no-setup tool with a Graphics based operating system interface.
 It is used by most developers, and it is going to be where you create and deploy your smart contracts going forward.

-## SMART CONTRACTS THAT ALLOW FOR LIQUIDITY FARMING!
+## SMART CONTRACTS THAT ALLOW FOR LIQUIDITY FARMING.

 ![image](blog\02-01-2023-creating-smart-contracts-for-liquidity-farming\images\celo.jpg)